elenderg/PAL-1000/instruções de compilação.md

 `If the literal is nil, exit.`

-`If the literal's name is in the literal index, abort with "Internal error - index a literal_" and the literal's locus; exit.`
+`If the literal's name is in the literal index, abort with "Internal error - index a literal" and the literal's locus; exit.`

 `Index the literal given the literal's name and the literal index.`